Evdokimos Tsolakidis. Greece

 He was born in Thessaloniki in 1962.

 He continued his studies in drama, acting and directing in New York City (H.B.
-Studio) funded by the U.S.A.
+Studio, Actor’s Studio) funded by the U.S.A.
 Government (Fulbright Foundation).
-While in NYC he attended classes as an auditor at the Actors Studio.

-He has worked as an actor in many troupes, including the State Theatre of Northern Greece, the National Theatre of Greece, the Spyros Evangelatos Auditorium, the Regional Theatre of Crete and Thrace, the troupes Karezi-Kazakos, Aliki Vougiouklaki, George Kimoulis, Xenia Kalogeropoulou e.tc.
+He has worked as an actor in many troupes, including the State Theatre of Northern Greece, the National Theatre of Greece, the Spyros Evangelatos Auditorium, the Regional Theatre of Crete and Thrace, the troupes Karezi-Kazakos, Aliki Vougiouklaki, George Kimoulis e.t.c.
 He took part in film and television productions and directed plays in Greece and abroad.

-He has taught in Rome (International Acting School, Cinecitta) and in London (Giles Foreman Acting Studio) as well as in Stockholm (Kulturama), in Istanbul ( Müjdat Gezen Art Academy, SAKM), in Tbilisi (Marjansvilli Theatre), in New York City (Theaterlab), in Paris (Ecole de Théatre de Paris, TRIXTER), in Amsterdam (Easylaughs group), in Kathmandu (Dabali Theater), in Izmir (Tiyatro Terminal), in Bethlehem (Al-Harah Theatre), in Zurich (Prova.ZH) as well as in different parts of Greece.
+At the same time, Evdokimos Tsolakidis teaches systematically in Rome (International Acting School, Cinecitta) and in London (Caravanserai Productions) as well as in Stockholm (Kulturama), in Istanbul ( Müjdat Gezen Art Academy, SAKM), in Tbilisi (Marjansvilli Theatre), in New York City (Theaterlab), in Paris (Ecole de Théatre de Paris), in Amsterdam (Easylaughs group), in Kathmandu (Dabali Theater).

-He has published the following books: “Acting without teacher” by KOAN editions, “Improvisation in Theater” by EXANDAS editions and the plays ''Athens - Moscow'' and ''Nothing'' by Dodoni editions.
+He has published the following books: “Acting without teacher” by KOAN editions and the plays ''Athens - Moscow'' and ''Nothing'' by Dodoni editions.

-''Athens - Moscow'' has been translated into Iranian by Sakineh Arabnejad, and published by Afraz editions (http://www.afrazbook.com) and was staged in Tehran, directed by Katayun Feiz-Marandi.
-Both plays have been staged in many university theatre departments and theaters worldwide (to mention a few: “Athens-Moscow” has been staged in Zurich, directed by Anna Tsihli, in Bucharest directed by Adriana Zaharia, “Nothing” has been translated in Turkish by Kemal Basar, has been published along with the magazine “Yeni Tiyatro” in March 2010 and has been staged in Istanbul in 2012 and in Izmir in 2013).
+''Athens - Moscow'' has been translated into Iranian by Sakineh Arabnejad, and published by Afraz editions and was staged in Tehran, directed by Katayun Feiz-Marandi.
+Both plays have been staged in Zurich, directed by Anna Tsixli.
+“Nothing” has been translated in Turkish by Kemal Basar and published along with the Theater magazine “Yeni Tiyatro” in March 2010.

 He speaks English, Italian and French.